BrightcoveOS/android-plugin-guide/README.md

 A plugin, which desires to interrupt the video content playback, should use `WILL_INTERRUPT_CONTENT` and `WILL_RESUME_CONTENT`.
-These events are typically used by advertising pluings.
-A plugin should emit `WILL_INTERRUPT_CONTENT` to request that playback be suspended, if it is currently playing, and to request that the video view be made invisibile.
+These events are typically used by advertising plugins.
+A plugin should emit `WILL_INTERRUPT_CONTENT` to request that playback be suspended, if it is currently playing, and to request that the video view be made invisible.
 A plugin should emit `WILL_RESUME_CONTENT` to request that the video view be made visible again.
 The `WILL_RESUME_CONTENT` event should include an `ORIGINAL_EVENT` property which will be emitted after the video view is made visible.
 The `ORIGINAL_EVENT`